Menu

 By Joint Pain Authority Team

 If you’re living with knee pain and considering injection therapy, you probably have questions about what Medicare covers.
-You’re not alone.
-Medicare coverage for joint injections can be confusing, with different rules for different types of treatments.
+You’re not alone — Medicare coverage for joint injections can be confusing, with different rules for different types of treatments, different brands, and different Medicare plans.

 This guide answers the most common Medicare questions we hear from patients like you.
-Whether you’re considering gel shots (hyaluronic acid), cortisone injections, or newer treatments like PRP, we’ll help you understand what to expect.
+Whether you’re considering gel shots (hyaluronic acid), cortisone injections, or newer treatments like PRP, we’ll help you understand what’s covered, what you’ll pay, and how to avoid surprise bills.
+We also cover specific brand coverage for Monovisc, Orthovisc, Euflexxa, and other popular gel injection brands.

 Key Takeaways